 Prerequisites

-Before connecting an integration, ensure you have:
+Before connecting an integration, make sure you have:

 Connection workflow

-- Click on an existing assistant or create a new one.
+Navigate to AI Assistants and open an existing assistant or create a new one.
+Go to Integrations

 See integrations in action